What Are the Warmest Cities in Spain?

 12. Motril – 18.95 °C

-Motril is a city in the province of Granada in Andalusia, in the Costa Tropical area.
+Motril is a city in southern Spain, in the province of Granada in Andalusia, in the Costa Tropical area.
 Because of its location, shielded by the mountains in the north and moderated by the Mediterranean Sea to the south, it has a subtropical microclimate.
 The climate is so mild that exotic plants like guava, mango, and banana can be cultivated there.
+Winter months in Motril can often still feel summer-like.

 Average high temperature in January: 17.6 °C